microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

     - Either copy/paste or import the `consent-resource.json` file into the **Body** of your new `POST Consent Resource` request in Postman.
     - When ready, press `Send` to populate your FHIR service with the new `Consent` Resource.
 You should receive `201 Created` in response (in addition to the `Consent` Resource in the response **Body**).

-## Step 5 - Create a Practitioner role for yourself in FHIR-Proxy
+## Step 5 - Add a Practitioner role for yourself in FHIR-Proxy
+To configure Consent Opt-Out, you must first create a FHIR Participant role for the individual (or organization) being blocked from accessing a patient's FHIR data.
+You will be configuring FHIR-Proxy to block `Practitioner/WDT000000003` from accessing FHIR data belonging to `Patient/WDT000000001`.
+For the sake of this challenge, you are going to be adding yourself as a Practitioner in FHIR-Proxy and then linking this Practitioner role to `Practitioner/WDT000000003`.

 1. Go to **Portal** -> **AAD** -> **Enterprise Applications** -> **FHIR-Proxy App** -> **Users and groups** and click on **+Add user/group**.

+2. Under **Users**, select your AAD username.

+3. Under **Select a role**, chose **Practitioner** for yourself.

 ## Step 6 - Link your AAD User Object ID to a FHIR Practitioner Resource ID